Sustainable fashion: how to shop with an eco-aware stance

 ‘Creating new, high-quality biomaterials is a major technological challenge and a massive opportunity for people and planet,’ – Dan Widmaier, founder and CEO Bolt Threads

 Luxury maison Hermès is also a fan of fungi.
 In March, the house released a prototype version of its classic Victoria travel bag, created using Sylvania, a lab-grown mycelium leather, created in collaboration with MycoWorks, which had been tanned in its specialist leather workshops.
 Salvatore Ferragamo has also developed an alternative to leather, crafting a version of its signature nineties-designed Top Handle Bag, in biodegradable cork, a material its founder worked with as an alternative to steel shank inserts in shoes in the 1940s.
+Meanwhile, in June 2021, Gucci announced the launch of Demetra, a non-petroleum or animal-derived alernative to leather, which its team of scientists and artisans have spent two years formulating.
+Demetra has been used in the launch of three sneaker styles, the ‘Basket’, ‘New Ace’ and ‘Rhyton’, and Gucci plan to expand the use of Demetra within footwear and wider product categories over the coming months.

 Elsewhere, other incubators are offering leather alternatives that will soon be industrialised.
 Natural Fiber Welding Inc, has created a substitute formed from vegetable oil, that has 40 times less carbon impact than traditional leather and 17 times less carbon impact than synthetic leather, made from plastic.
 All Birds is an investor.
 Biotech company Modern Meadow is also producing a leather alternative in its New Jersey lab, using a fermentation process involving yeast and collagen.